adalkiran/webrtc-nuts-and-bolts/docs/03-FIRST-CLIENT-COMES-IN.md

 In previous chapter, the backend server was initialized and is waiting for clients requesting to join a conference via signaling WebSocket.

-Now, we can visit our web application by opening a browser window and writing http://localhost:8080 to address bar.
+Now, we can visit our web application by opening a browser window and writing http://localhost:8080 to the address bar.

 **Note:** Tested on Chrome, we think it will run in other modern browsers but it's recommended to use Chrome.